eagleyuan21/poem_rnn/README.md

 generate.ipynb:

-You can simply run the generate notebook to begin generation of poems.
+You can simply run the generate notebook to begin generation of poems, which currently uses the pretrained model in this repo.
 The parameters to modify the rhyme scheme and starter words are in the sixth code block.
 When running for the first time, be sure to run all blocks.
 When running afterwards, you only have to run from the sixth block and onwards.